daniellavoie/kafka-streaming-workshop/doc/preparation/preparations.md

 ## Run the docker compose stack

 All the infrastructure required for this demo runs as a Docker Compose Stack.
-A simple `docker-compose` command will setup the entire infrastructure required for our testing.
+A simple `docker-compose` command will set up the entire infrastructure required for our testing.
 Run the following command:

 ```
 docker-compose -f docker-compose/local/docker-compose.yml up -d